bjornekelund/rbnskew/README.md

 yesterday's RBN data analyze each reference skimmer against the other reference skimmers to verify that they can still all be trusted.

-The script `getrbndata` downloads all RBN data for a selected month into the `rbnfiles` subfolder.
+The script `getrbndata` downloads all RBN data for a selected month (that does not already exist) into the `rbnfiles` subfolder.

 The script `yesterday` downloads yesterday's RBN data and runs a full analysis on it.